lodauria/IoT_Group_Project/Technology.md

 - **Raspberry PI** to read the name of the boat
 - **Network Interface** that sends computed data to the marina server over MQTT on a LAN connection

-Image processing is executed in the Raspberry Pi and the read name is sent.
+Image processing is executed in the Raspberry Pi and the read plate is sent.

+It is possible to use multiple camera and the system will process the output of the first camera that detects a plate.

 ### Boat detection with GPS